Aneesh-Hegde/dotfiles/README.md

-Absolutely!
-Here’s the **complete README.md** with your requested **line-by-line Prerequisites** for macOS and Linux, plus all sections included:

 # 🧰 Dotfiles Installer

 Cross-platform (macOS + Linux) dotfiles setup using **GNU Stow**, **Homebrew-style package lists**, and a smart OS-aware installer.